thisistaimur/thisistaimur/README.md

-## Salam! 👋

-I'm Taimur, a passionate Geoscientist and Physicist with an insatiable curiosity for the natural world and a knack for turning data into insights.
 Welcome to my GitHub, where I bridge the realms of Earth sciences, numerical modeling, backend technologies, web computation, and data science.

 ### About Me